Addiction Treatment Connecticut

 According to the U.S. Drug Enforcement Administration, New York suppliers are key sources for the cocaine and heroin found on the streets of Hartford, Bridgeport and other Connecticut cities.
 Cocaine often arrives “from New York via automobiles sometimes equipped with sophisticated hidden compartments,” according to the DEA.

-No matter your location, we can find you the right Connecticut drug rehab.
+No matter your treatment needs, we can find you the right drug rehab.

-Here at American Addiction Centers, our network of high-quality drug rehab centers means never having to look too far for a Connecticut drug rehab that fits your specific needs.
-When you call our 24/7 hotline at 877-417-6237, we can connect you with substance abuse help located in or near Connecticut’s 10 largest cities:
+Here at American Addiction Centers, our network of high-quality drug rehab centers means never having to worry if there’s a drug rehab that fits your specific needs.
+When you call our 24/7 hotline at 877-640-1943, we can connect you with substance abuse help that can target addictions to the full spectrum of substances, from prescription drug abuse to meth and cocaine to inhalants.
+If, in addition, co-occurring disorders are involved, such as depression or bi-polar disorder, we can connect you with facilities that help with that too.

 Connecticut teens need drug rehab, but aren’t getting it.